GitHub4Eddy/iungo_monitor/README.md

 # iungo_monitor
-This Quickapp retrieves power consumption, power production and gas usage from the (Iungo Monitor) energy and gas meter All power consumption of all HomeCenter devices is summerized The difference between the total power consumption and the power consumption of the HomeCenter devices is put in a unused device (unless the powerID = 0 or empty)
+This Quickapp retrieves power consumption, power production and gas usage from the (Iungo Monitor) energy and gas meter.
+All power consumption of all HomeCenter devices is summerized.
+The difference between the total power consumption and the power consumption of the HomeCenter devices is put in a unused device (unless the powerID = 0 or empty).
-In the QuickApp labels power consumption, power production and gas usage is shown The net consumption is also shown in de log (under the icon)
+In the QuickApp labels power consumption, power production and gas usage is shown.
+The net consumption is also shown in de log (under the icon).

 Version 0.4 (20th January 2021)